Refinitiv/Real-Time-SDK/Java/Ema/PerfTools/src/main/java/com/refinitiv/ema/perftools/emajconsperf/readme.txt

 this number can be greater than 100% if multiple threads are busy).

-For more detailed information on the performance measurement applications, see the EMA Open Source Performance Tools Guide(Docs/PerfToolsGuide.doc).
+For more detailed information on the performance measurement applications, see the ETA Open Source Performance Tools Guide(Eta/Docs/ETAJ_PerfToolsGuide.pdf).

 This application uses an open source C-language XML parser library.